 I am an active sailor and enjoy spring through late fall sailing on my Alberg yawl, Lindisfarne.

 I still enjoy making music, play the guitar and recorder and sing when allowed.

-Finally, we have a furry family member who is a mix between a Labrador Retriever and a Poodle born long before this combination became so popular in the US, a great dog.
-Most mornings when I am in town, rain or shine, she and I greet the dawn in the Park where the old Shipyard once stood.
-Before getting busy with work we have a nice walk and then enjoy a few minutes sitting with a hot coffee right at the warf where the bark Wanderer once docked.
+Finally, we have several furry family members who are a mix between a Labrador Retriever and a Poodle... great dogs.
+Most mornings when I am in town, rain or shine, we greet the dawn in the Park where the old Shipyard once stood.
+Before getting busy with work we have a nice walk and then enjoy a few minutes sitting with a hot coffee right at the wharf where the bark Wanderer once docked.